-We first heard of the Domaine Jean Fery a few years back when we ran into Pascal Marchand shortly after his liberation from corporate winemaking.
-He was setting up the original version of his own negociant house in Nuits St George at the time, and because of the frenetic pace of his life, it had been years since we had seen one another.
-It was good to catch up.
-He threw me into his car and we sped up out of Nuits St George along the Hautes Cotes ridge road, arriving in Echevronne just in time to see the vineyard workers getting a horse down from its trailer.
-This, Pascal said, was the Domaine Jean Fery.
+We first came across the Domaine Jean Fery some years ago when we met up with Pascal Marchand.
+He’d recently been liberated from the world of corporate winemaking, and was setting up his own negociant house in Nuits-St-George at the time.
+It was great to catch up; driving in his car, we left Nuits St George along the Hautes Cotes ridge road.
+As we arrived in a place called Echevronne, nestling between Beaune and Nuits-St-Georges, we could see vineyard workers getting a horse down from its trailer.
+This, Pascal told me, was the Domaine Jean Fery.

 Winemaking in the Fery family runs back along a line at least as far as the eighteenth century.
 But when Jean-Louis Fery took over his parent’s estate in the late 1980s, he was fulfilling a childhood dream – to provide the means of developing the family estate by investing in infrastructure and new vineyards.
 Slowly but surely, he’s created one of the most impressive small-scale domains in Burgundy, new or old.

 His winemaking process is biodynamic (if you want to learn more about this style of winemaking, have a look at our article on biodynamic winemaking).
 In a nutshell, the method specifies certain mixtures of natural minerals and herbs which promote growth and soil quality.
 The practice also uses an astronomical calendar (much like the old Farmers’ Almanac) to ensure sowing and planting is done at the optimum time.
 2008 saw the official declaration that the vines were in conversion to organic production.
 The wines of the Domaine Jean Fery are outstanding, but they’re more or less unknown outside of the region – meaning you have the perfect mix for a classic Elden Selection.